Georgios-Grigoriou/data-engineering-zoomcamp-homework/week_1_gcp_terraform/MyNotes.md

 **The set of files used to describe infrastructure in Terraform is known as a Terraform configuration**.
 You will now write your first configuration to create a network.

 Each Terraform configuration must be in its own working directory.
 Create a directory for your configuration.

+**Terraform Block**

+The terraform {} block contains Terraform settings, including the required providers Terraform will use to provision your infrastructure.
+For each provider, the source attribute defines an optional hostname, a namespace, and the provider type.
+Terraform installs providers from the Terraform Registry by default.
+In this example configuration, the google provider's source is defined as hashicorp/google, which is shorthand for registry.terraform.io/hashicorp/google.

+You can also define a version constraint for each provider in the required_providers block.
+The version attribute is optional, but we recommend using it to enforce the provider version.
+Without it, Terraform will always use the latest version of the provider, which may introduce breaking changes.

+To learn more, reference the provider source documentation.

+Providers

+The provider block configures the specified provider, in this case google.
+A provider is a plugin that Terraform uses to create and manage your resources.
+You can define multiple provider blocks in a Terraform configuration to manage resources from different providers.

+**Resource**

+Use resource blocks to define components of your infrastructure.
+A resource might be a physical component such as a server, or it can be a logical resource such as a Heroku application.

+Resource blocks have two strings before the block: the resource type and the resource name.
+In this example, the resource type is google_compute_network and the name is vpc_network.
+The prefix of the type maps to the name of the provider.
+In the example configuration, Terraform manages the google_compute_network resource with the google provider.
+Together, the resource type and resource name form a unique ID for the resource.
+For example, the ID for your network is google_compute_network.vpc_network.

+Resource blocks contain arguments which you use to configure the resource.
+Arguments can include things like machine sizes, disk image names, or VPC IDs.
+The Terraform Registry GCP documentation page documents the required and optional arguments for each GCP resource.
+For example, you can read the google_compute_network documentation to view the resource's supported arguments and available attributes.

+The GCP provider documents supported resources, including google_compute_network and its supported arguments.

+**Initialize the directory**

+When you create a new configuration — or check out an existing configuration from version control — you need to initialize the directory with terraform init.
+This step downloads the providers defined in the configuration.

+Initialize the directory.